70 Creative Christmas Tree Ideas That Might Just Help You ‘Win’ At Christmas (New Pics)

 To give you an example of what is not simple, take the Christmas book tree at St. Pancras Station.
 Not only do the booths at the bottom read you stories, but just the sheer size of it makes you gape in awe.

-And if size is a criterion, then why not to the same with porter potties.
+And if size is a criterion, then why not do the same with porta potties.
 Except you probably won’t be told a story, but poop-and-surf is a thing.

 But if you want to keep it at a more reasonable scale, then maybe a human-sized tree in the shape of Godzilla (Treezilla?) would work for you?